 Day 7 – Tongariro Alpine Crossing

-You can learn much more about the trail, logistics, and how to prepare to the hike as part of the Tongariro Alpine Crossing guide.
+Learn More: You can read much more about the trail, logistics, and how to prepare to the hike as part of the Tongariro Alpine Crossing overview

 Important Note: the weather is the most important thing when it comes to taking part of the trail.
 If the weather does not cooperate – high winds, very low clouds, or lots of rain – it may not be worth the effort.
 For this reason stay flexible and have the option to do it the next day instead.

 Day 8 – Taupo